mikefizzled/Simple-Solar-System-Unity/README.md

 # Simple Solar System

-A Unity project that visualises the Solar System with orbiting planets, created as during the first few weeks of my Games Development module.
+A Unity project that visualises the Solar System with orbiting planets, created during the first few weeks of my Games Development module in second year.
-Each planet orbits the Sun with roughly scaled speeds, and the scene includes basic camera controls, a toggle to pause the orbits, and some fun extras like a moon and the Universal logo orbiting Earth.
+Each planet orbits the Sun with roughly scaled speeds and sizes, and the scene includes basic camera controls, a toggle to pause the orbits, and some fun extras like a moon and the Universal logo orbiting Earth.

 ---